voldemortman/Nelly/README.md

 ### Local Stalker
 One will be a local stalker, where the interface being stalked is directly connected to the bridge host.

-The local stalker will communicate with the bridge directly, and will have the following configuration:
+The local stalker will communicate with the bridge directly.
+The local stalker is used when nelly server is in single mode.
+Local stalkers will have the following configuration:
 ```
 {
   interface: string